Democrats' Dilemma: Would Pushing For Mueller To Testify Hurt Or Help?

 The minority matter

-Bringing Mueller before members of Congress also means bringing them before Republicans, however, and Nadler and the rest of the House majority also must decide whether to give the minority members that opening.
+Bringing Mueller before members of Congress also means bringing him before Republicans, however, and Nadler and the rest of the House majority also must decide whether to give the minority members that opening.

-Some of President Trump's allies in Congress have said the closure of Mueller's office must mean that Washington closes this chapter and move on.
+Some of President Trump's allies in Congress have said the closure of Mueller's office must mean that Washington closes this chapter and moves on.

 The ranking member of Nadler's committee, for example, Georgia Republican Rep. Doug Collins, listed a number of priorities he said Congress can now address with the books closed on Russia.